Australian Honours

 Awarded to a person who undertakes a rescue or attempted rescue in an aquatic environment under circumstances that endangers the life of the rescuer.

-Awarded to a person who has attempted to save the life in any circumstances through the application of CPR regardless of the outcome.
+Awarded to a person who has attempted to save a life through the application of CPR regardless of the outcome.
+Application of CPR does not need to be performed in an aquatic environment.